ndouglas/blog/content/posts/first-day.md

 - Couch-to-5K!
 My son and I had a water balloon fight today and I turned my right ankle, and I was of course very worried about arthritis pain.
 It was not comfortable, but not very painful either.
 On the whole, a success.

 - Read _Five Lines of Code_.
 I got about halfway through this before and really enjoyed it, so I'll read it again.
 I think it's a practical and clear take on refactoring, without as theoretical/abstract an approach as e.g. _Design Patterns_.

+- _Deepdown_, my little NES game.
+After struggling a bit, I managed to get controls working.
+The little PC now will turn left and right when those directions are pressed.
+Probably the next thing to add would be jumping, but that's going to be substantially more complicated.